Sienci-Labs/Resources/superlongboard/slb-manual.md

 #### Independent Motor Holding

 Instead of the old solution of setting $1=255 which forces all motors to hold at full current, two new settings allow you to select individual motors that you want to hold, and what holding strength you want to use.
-With $37, simply toggle the axis you want to hold while using $210-212 to decide what the holding strength will be (as a % of the motor’s full current).
+With 'Steppers deenergize' ($37), simply toggle the axis you want to hold while using 'Hold current' ($210-212) to decide what the holding strength will be (as a % of the motor’s full current).

 Useful in cases of: